After Jalen Hurts led another clutch Eagles victory, one teammate compared him to Tom Brady

 He’d marched his team downfield in overtime against the Buffalo Bills, capping off the pursuit with a 12-yard rushing touchdown in which he barreled up the middle of the field to notch his team’s 10th win of the season with a 37-34 victory.

-The touchdown was Hurts’ fifth of the day.
+The touchdown was Hurts’ fifth of the day (three passing, two rushing).
 His all-purpose yardage: 265.

 Still, the winning quarterback was conflicted.